GW Invariants Relative Normal Crossings Divisors: Refined limits of a sequence of maps

 \non {\bf Step 1.
-Constructing the refined limit}.
+Constructing a refined limit}.
 Next we rescale $X$ around $V$ by a certain amount $\la_n$ to catch a refined limit of the sequence $f_n$.
-To find $\la_n$, we consider the energy $E(t)$ of $f_n$ inside the annular region $A(t, \de)$ of (\ref{defn.an.r}) around $V$ in $X$.
-Because $f_n$ was assumed to be smooth, the energy $E(t)$ is a continuously decreasing function in $t$, which is equal to 0 when $t=\de$ and is at least $2\al_V/3$ when $t=0$ (because the restriction of $f_n$ to the complement of $C_n^0$ lies in the $U_\de$ by (i) and has energy at least $2\al_V/3$ by (iv)).
-So for $n$ sufficiently large, we can find a $\la_n\ne 0$ such that \bear \mbox {the energy of $f_n$ in the annular region $A(|\la_n|, \de)$ is precisely $\al_V/2$} \eear where $\de>0$ is fixed such that (\ref{fix.eta}).
-Then $\la_n\ra 0$, because if they were bounded below by $\mu>0$ then in the limit the energy in the annular region $A(\mu, \de)$ of $f_0$ and thus of $f^0$ would be $\al_V/2$ which contradicts (\ref{fix.eta}).
+To find $\la_n$, we consider the energy $E(f_n,t)$ of $f_n$ inside the annular region $A(t, \de)$ of (\ref{defn.an.r}) around $V$ in $X$.
+For each $n$ fixed, the energy $E(t)=E(f_n, t)$ is a bounded variation decreasing function in $t$, which is equal to 0 when $t=\de$ and is at least $2\al_V/3$ when $t=0$ (because for $\ep$ small, the restriction of $f_n$ to the complement of $C_n^0(\ep)$ lies in the $U_\de$ by (iii) and has energy at least $2\al_V/3$ by (ii)).

-As the rescaling maps $R_{\la_n}:X\ra X_{\la_n}$ of (\ref{R.la.2}) are identity outside the $|\la_n|^{1/2}$ neighborhood of $V$, the restriction of $f_n$ to $C_n^0$ will be unaffected by rescaling and thus will uniformly converge (on compacts away from the nodes) to the restriction of $f^0$ to $C^0_0$.
-Taking also $\ep\ra 0$, we get usual Gromov convergence of the restrictions of $R_{\la_n}f_n$ to $C_n^0$ to a limit $g_0$, which is equal in this case to the original depth zero part of the limit $f^0: C^0\ra X$.
-In particular, the restriction of $R_{\la_n}f_n$ to the outgoing part of the boundary $\bd_+C_n^0$ uniformly converge to the restriction of $g^0$ to $\bd_+ C_0^0$, where we have a local model (\ref{f.exp}) around $V$.